kaurarshmeet/Genomic_Data_Science/README.md

 - revised fundamental genomics concepts and learned about next-generation sequencing techniques.

 ## Course 2: Python for Genomic Data Science
+- completed 4 modules, 8 assessments, 1 course project
-- **Module 1 & 2:** Reviewed fundamental python concepts & string manipulation.
+**Module 1 & 2:** Reviewed fundamental python concepts & string manipulation.
-- **Module 3:** Reading in & writing to files, manipulating FASTA and FASTq files
+**Module 3:** Reading in & writing to files, manipulating FASTA and FASTq files **Module 4:**
-- **Module 4:**
 - os module for file & directory navigation
 - sys module to manipulate python env variables
 - getopt module to create command line programs
 - subprocess module to run command line tool pipelines with python scripts
-  - created modules & packages
+- created my own modules & packages
+**Course Project:**
+Read in a multi-FASTA file and answered the following questions:
+- number of sequences
+- length of longest / shortest sequences and their identifiers
+- given a reading frame (1, 2, 3), find all open reading frames in that reading frame.
+Report the length of the longest ORF and its identifier.
+Find the longest ORF in a given sequence and it's index in that sequence.